Plank Jack

 Plank Jack Instructions

-- Start in a plank position with your hands directly under your shoulders and your body in a straight line from head to heels.
+1. Get into a high-plank or forearm plank position with your body in a straight line from heels to head.

-- Jump your feet back together to return to the starting plank position.
+5. Immediately jump your feet back together to the starting position.

 Plank Jack Form & Visual